tobixen/plann/TASK_MANAGEMENT.md

 * COMPLETED
 * DURATION

 Now, COMPLETED is very easy to understand.
-DUE also, though it's not so trivial to understand if it's a hard or a soft due date, and weather the task should be cancelled or procrastinated if the due-date is not met.
+DUE also - though DUE may be either a hard or a soft due date, RFC5545 does not allow for such information to be recorded.

 DURATION is mutually exclusive with DUE.
 I assume DTSTART+DURATION should be equivalent with DUE.
 I think it's a bad idea, it's unclear from the RFC if there is any difference in the meaning weather DURATION or DUE is set, and it makes compatibility and interoperability harder (and/or software more complex) if some software uses the DURATION field while other software uses the DUE property.

-DTSTART is fuzzy.
+I think it's not clearly defined what DTSTART means in the VTODO-context.
 Is it meant to be the time one actually started working on the task or the time one expects/plans/hopes to start working on the task?
 DURATION is also fuzzy.
 Is it the time one actually spent on the task, the time estimate, or what?

-I have choosen not to use DURATION, but to define DURATION as the time estimate for a task.
-With DUE possibly being the hard deadline for doing the task, and assuming that DTSTART + DURATION = DUE, that means DTSTART is the time when you need to drop everything else you may have in your hands and start working with the task (at least if the deadline is a hard one and the estimate is correct).
+I have choosen to define DURATION as the time estimate for a task - but since I deem the DUE-field to be important, DURATION will not be explicitly set - rather, DTSTART will be set and plann will calculate DURATION from that.
+This efficiently means DTSTART is the time when you need to drop everything else you may have in your hands and start working with the task.

 Earlier (around 2015) my rule was that DTSTART should be the earliest time one would expect to start working on the task.
 Say, some bureaucracy work (expected to take three hours) needs to be done "this year" - DUE should obviously be set to 1st of January at 00:00, and then DTSTART could be set to the 15th of December - and one would have a good chance to get it done before the deadline.
-With this new definition of DTSTART, it should be set to 21:00 at .
-However, I think it is more desirable to use the DURATION field for estimations of how long time the task will take.
-Now, this bureaucraziness may be estimated to three hours of work.
-That means DTSTART should be set to 21:00 at New Years eve.
-It seems utterly silly - one would not want to spend the three last hours of the year doing stupid paperwork - but then again, storing the time estimate is probably more important than storing a "realistic DTSTART" with the task.
+The gymbag for the child has a hard deadline in the morning, but one would usually want to prepare it already in the evening, hence setting DTSTART to the late evening the day before.
+With this new definition of DTSTART, the admin task should have DTSTART set to 21:00 at the new years eve, and the gymbag packing and packing the schoolbag should both have DTSTART set to exactly the same time in the morning.
+It seems utterly silly - one would not want to spend the three last hours of the year doing stupid paperwork - but then again, storing the time estimate is probably more important than storing a "realistic DTSTART".

 I have made a rule for myself now.
-The task "send the documents" or perhaps "verify that the documents have been sent" is made with New Year as the deadline and priority set to 1.
+The task "send the documents" or perhaps "verify that the documents have been sent" is made with the "silly" DTSTART and priority set to 1.
 Then there is the dependency (or a child) "produce the documents" with deadline 16th of December and priority 4.
-Since it's in my nature to procrastinate such tasks, it will probably not be done fore or at the 16th of December, but at least it will show up in good time before the new years eve.
-When the child task is done, of course I will also proceed to complete the parent/dependent task while I'm at it.
+Since it's in my nature to procrastinate such tasks, it will probably not be done before or at the 16th of December, but at least it will show up in good time before the new years eve.
+When the child task is done, of course I will also proceed to complete the parent/dependent task while I'm at it, eliminating the need for doing this at the new years eve, but still keeping the relevant information (the hard deadline and the time estimate) in the calendaring system.

 Another rule of mine, no task should have too high estimation - if a task has more than some 3-4 hour estimate, it should be split into subtasks.